Paragoumba/Evolutioner/README.md

 # Evolutioner
-An application that simulate the evolution process
+An application that simulates the evolution process